SerialCereal/simple-bot/README.md

 # simple-bot
-It's a repository for a bot I'm making so people can make their own bots without the need of watching a tutorial.
-I'm still learning as well, so the bot will develop along the way :P.
+This is a repository for a basic discord bot with carefully explained code so you have no trouble reusing and adjusting it to your liking!